 (2) Notwithstanding the transfer of the undertakings of CBC and CBC Savings Bank to the continuing bank and the continuing savings bank, the provisions of sections 89 to 96 (inclusive) of the Evidence Act 1906 shall continue to apply with respect to the bankers’ books of CBC and CBC Savings Bank and to entries made in those bankers’ books before the appointed day.

-(3) In subsection (2) of this section, “bankers’ books” has the same meaning as in the Evidence Act 1906.
+(3) In subsection (2), bankers’ books has the same meaning as in the Evidence Act 1906.

 11. Employees